 The American Express® Gold Card is popular among consumers who want to rack up rewards in the Amex Membership Rewards program.
-After all, this program lets you redeem rewards for gift cards, merchandise or travel through AmexTravel.com, yet you can also transfer your points to an array of airline and hotel partners.
+After all, the program lets you redeem rewards for gift cards, merchandise or travel through AmexTravel.com, and you can also transfer your points to an array of airline and hotel partners.

-The main downside of the Amex Gold Card is its $250 annual fee, yet this fee can be a good investment considering the generous welcome bonus this card offers, as well as the fact you can get up to $240 in annual credits for specific dining and food delivery purchases or ride-sharing.
+The main downside of the Amex Gold Card is its $250 annual fee.
+However, this fee can be a good investment considering the generous welcome bonus on offer and the fact that you can get up to $240 in annual credits for specific dining and food delivery purchases or ridesharing.

 In this guide, we’ll explain the main benefits of the Amex Gold, who should apply and who might be better off with a different rewards credit card altogether.